benjaminion/upgrading-ethereum-book/src/book.md

 Individual transactions are represented by the [Transaction](/part3/config/types#transaction) custom type.
 There can be up to [`MAX_TRANSACTIONS_PER_PAYLOAD`](/part3/config/preset#max_transactions_per_payload) of them in a single execution payload.
 The values of `MAX_BYTES_PER_TRANSACTION` and `MAX_TRANSACTIONS_PER_PAYLOAD` are huge, and suggest that an execution payload could be up to a petabyte in size.
 These sizes are specified only because [SSZ `List`](/part2/building_blocks/ssz#lists) types require them.
 They will occupy only the minimum necessary space in practice.

+The `withdrawals` field was added in the [Capella upgrade](/part4/history/capella).
+Withdrawal transactions are unusual in that they affect state on both the consensus side and the execution side.
+Uniquely, withdrawal transactions are the only data that's generated by the consensus layer but only communicated between nodes in execution payloads.

 #### `ExecutionPayloadHeader`

 ```python